denyrt/TaskBasedBackgroundWorkers/README.md

 ### _ConcurrentHandle_

 `ConcurrentHandle` is cool tool that makes code a bit cleaner when working with `SemaphoreSlim`.
-It allows use `using` statement instead of `try/finally` that could be very enjoyable when working with a few semaphores.
+It allows replace `try/finally` statement with `using` that could be very enjoyable when working with a few semaphores.

 There are both _sync_ and _async_ API available.

 #### Example